-To make sure your business is on the right track toward growth, it’s important to set goals – but perhaps what’s even more important is making sure you have systems in place that will help you track your progress toward achieving those goals.
-Thanks to Google Analytics, it’s fairly easy to set and track goal progress directly from within your dashboard.
+Ensuring your business is on the right track toward growth, it’s essential to set goals – but perhaps what’s even more important is making sure you have systems in place that will help you track your progress toward achieving those goals.
+Thanks to Google Analytics, it’s relatively easy to set and follow goal progress directly from within your dashboard.

-To create, edit, and share goals in Google Analytics, you must have Edit permission at the View level in the account you’re working with.
-If you do not, speak to the administrator of your account to have those enabled.
-At our SEO Company everyone is certified in Google Analytics, this is a good place to start if you really want to understand, optimize and understand GA.
+To create, edit, and share goals in Google Analytics, you must have Edit permission at the View level in the account you’re working on.
+If you do not, speak to your account administrator to have those enabled.
+At our SEO Company, our entire team is certified in Google Analytics; this is an excellent place to start if you want to understand, optimize and understand GA.

 Once you’ve signed into Google Analytics, click Admin, then choose the view you want.
-From there, look at the View column, and click Goals.
+From there, look at the View column, and connect Goals.

 To create a new goal, click +NEW GOAL.
-You can also choose to import a goal from the gallery, or to click on an existing goal to edit it.
-If the +NEW GOAL or Import options are not visible, it’s because you’ve already created the maximum 20 goals for the current view.
+You can also choose to import a plan from the gallery or to click on an existing target to edit it.
+If the +NEW GOAL or Import options are not visible, you’ve already created the maximum 20 goals for the current view.

 You have three options for creating goals:

 Choose a Template from the list, and click Next to complete the Goal setup.
 Templates are included within Google Analytics on an industry basis.
-If your account does not have an industry category selected, you won’t see this option.
-Once you choose your industry, you can see a list of available templates to use for goal creation.
+You won’t see this option if your account does not have an industry category selected.
+Once you choose your industry, you can see a list of templates for goal creation.

 There are several types of goals:

-Event goals treat certain interactions within your site or app as the conversion.
-Use the Event Conditions to set up at least one event prior to creating this type of goal.
+Event goals treat specific interactions within your site or app as the conversion.
+Use the Event Conditions to set up at least one event before creating this goal.

 Pages/Screens per session goals also measure user engagement.
 You can specify a certain number of pages as a conversion, and when a user hits that threshold, it will count as a conversion.

-If your account meets all the necessary prerequisites, you will have the option to create Smart Goals.
-You’ll follow the same steps to create a goal, then choose Smart Goals from the options, and click “Next Step” to continue.
+If your account meets all the necessary prerequisites, you will have the option to develop Smart Goals.
+You’ll follow the same steps to create a goal, choose Smart Goals from the options, and click “Next Step” to continue.

 To be eligible to turn on Smart Goals, you must first link your Analytics to AdWords accounts.
-Your AdWords account must have sent 500 clicks to the selected Analytics view over the past 30 days before you can set up Smart Goals.
-If it ever falls below 250 clicks, Smart Goals will deactivate until it hits 500 clicks or more again.
-Your Reporting View must not show more than 10 million views within 30 days, and you must have data sharing turned on.
+Your AdWords account must have sent 500 clicks to the selected Analytics view over 30 days before you can set up Smart Goals.
+If it falls below 250 clicks, Smart Goals will deactivate until it hits 500 clicks or more again.
+Your Reporting View must not show more than 10 million views within 30 days and must have data sharing turned on.

-Once you set up Goals in your account, you can assign monetary values to them, to help you determine how much money each page or campaign is helping your business earn.
-Every goal type, except for Smart Goals, allows you to sign a monetary value to each conversion.
-If dealing with events for e-commerce, such as when someone purchases a product, there are additional considerations for assigning the monetary value.
-If you’re tracking a transaction or purchase with the E-commerce Tracking code, leave the Goal Value blank.
-The actual value of the transaction will appear in the Revenue metric (not the Goal Value metric) and will come from the Ecommerce Tracking code in your shopping cart.
+Once you set up Goals in your account, you can assign monetary values to them to help you determine how much money each page or campaign is assisting your business earn.
+Every goal type, except for Smart Goals, allows you to sign a monetary value for each conversion.
+There are additional considerations for assigning monetary value when dealing with e-commerce events, such as when someone purchases a product.
+Leave the Goal Value blank if you’re tracking a transaction or purchase with the E-commerce Tracking code.
+The actual value of the sale will appear in the Revenue metric (not the Goal Value metric) and come from the E-commerce Tracking code in your shopping cart.

-When you’re ready to test your goal to make sure it works, click Verify Goal.
-It will calculate the conversion rate for the last seven days based on data that’s already in your account.
+When you’re ready to test your goal, click Verify Goal.
+It will calculate the conversion rate for the last seven days based on data already in your account.
 It is not a projection of how well you can expect the goal to convert in the future.